keides2/roam-research-mcp-enterprise/docs/sanitized_enterprise_report_english.md

 However, Roam API connection limitations were found to be enterprise network policy-level issues, revealing limits to purely technical solutions.

+**Key Discovery**: The reason FutureVuls and Coverity Connect MCP Servers work without issues in enterprise environments is due to their **pure REST API design** and **standard compatibility with corporate proxies**.
+This is not coincidental, but a natural result of inherent compatibility with enterprise network architecture.

 These insights provide valuable experience applicable to other projects performing API integration in similar enterprise environments.
+Particularly, this demonstrates the importance of **enterprise environment considerations during API design phases**.

 ---